offmywave011/masterconcrete/Home.md

 The Scanbot SDK brings scanning and document creation capabilities to your mobile apps.
 It contains modules which are individually licensable as license packages.
 For more details visit our website https://scanbot.io/sdk.html

+Implement the **Ready-To-Use UI** with only a few lines of code and get the same look and feel as our award winning scanner app Scanbot.
+Benefit from a proven user experience, super fast integration time and customizable colors and text to match your brand.
+Or dive into our **Classical UI Components** and build your fully customized scanning experience.

 ## Requirements